jacobjjasper/Rush-Hour-BCE/README.md

 # Rush Hour BCE :car:
 Heuristics problem Rush Hour game

 Rush Hour looks like an easy game, but can be quite hard.
 The goal is to move the red car to the exit of the puzzle board.
 Car and trucks block the road.
 Vehicles can only be moved in within their orientation.
-The goal of this project is to solve Rush Hour bords with one or more algorithms, while trying to determine the shortest possible solution.
+The goal of this project is to solve Rush Hour boards wit h one or more algorithms, while trying to determine the shortest possible solution.

 ## Data (game boards)
 The following games will be played.
 The data files of these games are in the folder 'data2' and contain:
-* The game board size (e.g. 6 or 9) on the first line
+* The game board size (e.g. 6, 9, or 12) on the first line
 * The red car on the second line
 * Other vehicles thereafter (no particular order)
 * A vehicle is build up of: